Indian cuisine is known for its vibrant spices, fresh herbs and wide variety of rich flavors.

 However, obesity is a rising issue in the Indian population.
 With the growing availability of processed foods, India has seen a surge in obesity and obesity-related chronic diseases like heart disease and diabetes (1, 2).

 This article explains how to follow a healthy Indian diet that can promote weight loss.
-It includes foods to eat, what to avoid and a sample menu for one week.
+It includes suggestions about which foods to eat and avoid and a sample menu for one week.

 Traditional plant-based Indian diets focus on fresh, whole ingredients — ideal foods to promote optimal health.